rtmark

 This means that you won't own the underlying asset and, therefore, won't be entitled to dividends.
 Nevertheless, CFDs come with a range of other benefits such as giving you the option of applying leverage.
 CFDs also allow you to short-sell your McDonald's stock implying that you can profit even when the value of its shares go down.
 Plus500 allows you to add funds via a debit/credit, Paypal, or bank account and minimum deposits start at $100.

 There are no fees to deposit or withdraw funds from Plus500.
-Much like eToro, the only trading fee that you will be charged is the spread, as there are no commissions.
+The only trading fee that you will be charged is the spread, as there are no commissions.
 Plus500 is also a notable option if you are planning to expand your investment portfolio as it lists a wide range of domestic and international stocks, energies, natural gas, commodities, and even cryptocurrencies.

 Plus, Plus500 offers a native mobile app on iOS and Android.